Share This Article

 The government undertakes enormous responsibilities when it imprisons someone.
 In addition to housing, feeding, and clothing them, administrators and correctional officers must respect inmates’ rights in prison.
-When they fail to do so, inmates have many options for recourse against the facility.
+When they fail to do so, many prisoners have filed lawsuits over prison conditions and rights violations, reflecting the widespread nature of such litigation.
+Inmates have many options for recourse against the facility.
+Prisoners in the U.S. have the right to sue for civil rights violations primarily through 42 U.S.C. § 1983 if the violation was committed by state or local officials, or through Bivens actions if the violation was committed by federal officials or federal agencies.

-These processes can result in a wide range of remedies, including judicial intervention to stop the violation and even to award monetary compensation to the inmate.
+These processes can result in a wide range of remedies, including judicial intervention to stop the violation and even to award money damages to the inmate to compensate for injuries caused by government officials.
+State prisoners may also invoke rights under their state constitutions and state law, which sometimes provide broader protections than federal law.

 Procedures Available to Report and Remedy Violations of Inmates' Rights in Prison

-Prisoners retain many of their civil rights, including the following:
+Prisoners retain many of their civil rights, and understanding civil rights for inmates is essential for recognizing when those protections have been violated, including the following:

 Inmates have the following options for reporting and seeking recourse for these rights violations: